MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/azure-verification.md

 No, Azure VM verification is a feature built into the Azure Stack HCI OS, and can only be used on Azure Stack HCI.

-### I have just set up Azure VM verification on my cluster.
+### I just set up Azure VM verification on my cluster.
 How do I ensure that Azure VM verification stays active?

 - In most cases, there is no user action required.
 Azure Stack HCI automatically renews Azure VM verification when it syncs with Azure.
 - However, if the cluster disconnects for more than 30 days and Azure VM verification shows as **Expired**, you can manually sync using PowerShell and Windows Admin Center.
 For more information, see [syncing Azure Stack HCI](../faq.yml#what-happens-if-the-30-day-limit-is-exceeded).

 ### What happens when I deploy new VMs, or delete VMs?

-- When you deploy new VMs that require Azure VM verification, they are automatically activated, provided that they have the correct [prerequisites](#prerequisites).
+- When you deploy new VMs that require Azure VM verification, they are automatically activated if they have the correct [prerequisites](#prerequisites).

 - However, for legacy VMs using legacy OS support, you can manually add new VMs to access Azure VM verification using Windows Admin Center or PowerShell, using the [preceding instructions](#legacy-os-support).
 - You can still delete and migrate VMs as usual.
 The NIC **AZSHCI_GUEST-IMDS_DO_NOT_MODIFY** still exists on the VM after migration.
 To clean up the NIC before migration, you can remove VMs from Azure VM verification using Windows Admin Center or PowerShell using the preceding instructions for legacy OS support, or you can migrate first and manually delete NICs afterwards.

 ### What happens when I add or remove servers?

-- When you add a server, it's automatically activated provided that it has the correct [prerequisites](#prerequisites).
+- When you add a server, it's automatically activated if it has the correct [prerequisites](#prerequisites).
 - If you're using legacy OS support, you might need to manually enable these servers.
 Run `Enable-AzStackHCIAttestation [[-ComputerName] <String>]` in PowerShell.
 You can still delete servers or remove them from the cluster as usual.
 The vSwitch **AZSHCI_HOST-IMDS_DO_NOT_MODIFY** still exists on the server after removal from the cluster.
 You can leave it if you're planning to add the server back to the cluster later, or you can remove it manually.

 ## Next steps